dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * It tells us how **complete** the results are (*completeness* in terms of the given results).
   * A perfect recall score of 1 means that all relevant documents were retrieved, but <ins>it says nothing about how many irrelevant documents were also retrieved</ins>
-  * Preference for higher recall than precision: e.g. youtube recommendations, seeking online library collections/scientific articles: There is a need for a plethora of information/documents/results retrieved even if some of them might be irrelevant to some extent
+  * Preference for higher recall than precision: e.g., youtube recommendations, seeking online library collections/scientific articles: There is a need for a plethora of information/documents/results retrieved even if some of them might be irrelevant to some extent

 <br><br>